We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Archiving available at an individual file level

-Our customers typically want archiving at a file level, based on attributes like ‘last accessed date’, file size, etc.
+Our customers typically want archiving at a file level, based on attributes like ‘last accessed date’, file size, limiting the number of retained versions, etc.

 No visibility for end users